Tetragonia fruticosa

-Tetragonia fruticosa, or kinkelbossie, is an endemic Southern African coastal perennial shrub or scrambler, well-suited to dune sand stabilisation and often browsed by livestock and game.
+Tetragonia fruticosa, or kinkelbossie, is a coastal perennial shrub or scrambler endemic to Namibia.
+It is well-suited to dune sand stabilisation and often browsed by livestock and game.
 It is found from sea-level to about 1100 metres.

 The fruits are unusual for Aizoaceae being four-winged, single-seeded and indehiscent.
 The wings are green and succulent at first, drying and becoming papery and brown, aiding in dispersal of the seed by wind.
 The flowers are a rich source of pollen and nectar for honeybees.